Multiple accounts: best practices

 Multilogin is a tool that allows you to run browser profiles that websites see as distinct native devices.
 It will help you avoid account bans and restrictions and scale your business faster than ever.

 In this article, we will guide you through 5 important steps that comprise the best strategy for managing multiple accounts in Multilogin.

 Step 1: setting up your profile

 You can visit this page to find a detailed explanation of each profile setting.
 Below are the most important things in this step:

 - Choose an operating system that matches your original OS (macOS, Windows, Linux) or Android for a mobile browser

 - Choose the browser profile type: either Mimic that is built on Chrome or Stealthfox that is built on Firefox

 - Click "Advanced" → "Hardware" and set the following parameters:

 These are the settings that we recommend using according to our recent research.
 However, it’s important to remember that detection mechanisms of various platforms tend to change overtime.
 We are doing our best to always update our users with the most recent findings.

-At the same time, it’s a good practice to experiment with disabling some masking parameters to see if your success rates increase, should you encounter any issues.
+At the same time, it’s good practice to experiment with disabling some masking parameters to see if your success rates increase, should you encounter any issues.
 Also, you are always welcome to contact support for a more in-depth analysis and recommendations.